berknology/leetcode-classifier/README.md

 ## Complexity of an Algorithm :chart_with_upwards_trend:

-Algorithm complexity is a measure the amount of time and/or space required by an algorithm as a function of the input size.
+Algorithm complexity is a measure of the amount of time and/or space required by an algorithm as a function of the input size.
 The time complexity is the computational complexity that describes the amount of time it takes to run an algorithm and the space complexity is amount of memory space required by the algorithm.